Sagar-Kap/Sagar-Kap/README.md

 - Twitter : https://twitter.com/SagarKapr

 <hr>
-👨‍🏫 [This dude](https://github.com/Jarmos-san/), Jarmos-san has been the reason that I am on GitHub, pure gold😇.
+👨‍🏫 [This dude](https://github.com/Jarmos-san/), @Jarmos-san has been the reason that I am on GitHub, pure gold😇.
 <hr>